-- Habit Playbook Examples.
-You can try out this collection of playbooks.
-These examples represent only a small sample of the possible playbooks that could exist.
+Habit playbook examples You can try out this collection of playbooks - Represent only a small sample of the possible playbooks that could exist.

 These playbooks can also be found in the Learning modules.

-- Habit Playbook Template.
-Create your own custom playbooks for your team using the template provided.
+Habit playbook template - Use to create your own custom playbooks for your team using the template provided.